July 1-6, 2019

 A votive Mass of Our Lady of Guadalupe was offered in Spanish on this day, with plainchant propers in that language and polyphony mostly from Spanish composers.
 The Mass setting was La misa Caça by Cristobal de Morales.
 Among the motets sung were Ave gratia plena by Cornelius Verdonck, O celestial medicina by Francisco Guerrero and Adoramoste, Señor by Francisco de la Torre.
 The organist was Nathan Knutson.

 Friday, July 5

-On Friday afternoon, a Requiem Mass was celebrated for deceased members and benefactors of CMAA, with a choral-orchestral performance of the Requiem in C Minor by Michael Haydn (1737-1806).
+On Friday afternoon, a solemn Requiem Mass was celebrated by Fr.
+Michael DeSaye for deceased members and benefactors of CMAA, with a choral-orchestral performance of the Requiem in C Minor by Michael Haydn (1737-1806).
 For contractual reasons, we’re only able to present the unaccompanied chants here.

 Friday evening, Vespers were celebrated for the feast of St. Anthony Maria Zaccaria according to the traditional Roman office, with Fr.
 Robert Pasley, chaplain of CMAA, presiding.
 The choir was conducted by the Rev. Mr. Edward Schaefer, and the organist was Professor Ann Labounsky.